JorgeGuty/JorgeGuty/README.md

 ## 🚀 What I Do

-Full Stack Engineer passionate about building innovative solutions and exploring new technologies.
+Full Stack Engineer passionate about building innovative solutions and exploring new technologies and the science behind them.
 I love tackling complex challenges and turning ideas into reality through clean, efficient code.

+## 🎯 What I Aim

+To become a Solutions Architect and Machine Learning expert, combining both fields to design and implement innovative, scalable systems.

 ## 🛠 Tech Stack